project-origin/registry/src/README.md

 Implements Verifiers and Orchestrators used by the Command and Step processors.
 Uses the defined protobuf schema to serialize Electricity commands and events defined.

-## ProjectOrigin.Electricity.Client

-Uses gRPC based on the .proto files that define the command service and messages to call the CommandProcessor Uses the defined protobuf schema to serialize Electricity commands and events defined.

 ## ProjectOrigin.Electricity.IntegrationTests

 Contains integrations tests running a local TestServer that contains the full stack (with Mock blockchain connector)